kemadev/.github/.github/SUPPORT.md

 ## Community Support

-- We use GitHub for tracking bugs and feature requests.
-Please refer to the [Contributing](../CONTRIBUTING.md) guide for more information.
+- We use GitHub for bug tracking, feature requests, as well as for general questions and discussions.
+Please refer to the [Contributing guide](CONTRIBUTING.md) for more information.